ceramicnetwork/docs/docs/run/nodes/nodes.md

     !!! warning ""

         Data persistence is the most critical step to properly run a Ceramic node.
+It is critical to persist the multiaddress for network connectivity, and the Ceramic State Store and IPFS Repo to persist stream data, as there are currently no guarantees that another node is keeping a copy of the data.

 3. Resource Allocation and Networking